FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-06.md

 MLRsearch defines one such generalization, called the conditional throughput.
 It is the forwarding rate from one of the trials performed at the load in question.
-Specification of which trial exactly is quite technical.
+Specification of which trial exactly is quite technical, see the specification and Appendix B.
-More detailed explanations are given in the next chapter.

 Conditional throughput is partially related to load classification.
 If a load is classified as a lower bound for a goal,